Mastering the Circle of Fifths in Bass Clef: A thorough look

 Analyzing Bass Lines Using the Circle of Fifths

 Analyzing existing bass lines through the lens of the circle of fifths can reveal a composer's harmonic choices and intentions.
 Look for patterns in the root movement of the bass line.
-Does it predominantly follow the circle of fifths?
+Even so, does it predominantly follow the circle of fifths?
 Are there deviations from this pattern, and if so, what effect do they have on the overall harmony?
 Identifying these patterns improves your understanding of harmonic structure and composition.

 Beyond Major Keys: Exploring Minor Keys in Bass Clef